carineang/tp/docs/UserGuide.md

   <img src="images/userinterface2.png" alt="Ui" />
 </p>

-3. At the contact list, you can view the name, phone number, address, email and tags of the person.
+3. At the **contact list**, you can view the name, phone number, address, email and tags of the person.
 When a person is pinned, the pin icon will show up.

 <p align="center">
   <img src="images/userinterface3.png" alt="Ui" />
 </p>

-4. In addition, at the contact information card, you can view the person's note.
+4. At the **contact information card**, you can view the person's note.

 <p align="center">
   <img src="images/userinterface4.png" alt="Ui" />